ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 - Schedule and coordinate with procurement departments to ensure on-time arrival of raw materials to inventory and maximize production downtime by 5%.
 - Implement inventory management strategies, resulting in excess inventory levels reduction by 15% of raw materials.
 - Analyze and forecast raw materials requisition according to its lead time, resulting in 90% accuracy in the timely arrival of materials aligned with estimated requirements.

+**Logistics (Internship), PT.
+Kalbe Farma**
+*June 2019 – August 2019*
+- Initiated process optimization and 5S implementation by undergoing deep operational analysis to increase warehouse efficiency by 5%
+- Generated and presented weekly reports to the warehouse supervisor by leveraging data analysis methodology to provide actionable insights

 Download my CV [pdf](https://drive.google.com/file/d/1FJPaxOqpS0kawMqrYX-CFHSAlrgTjcqm/view?usp=sharing)